anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 This article describes how to:

-* Add an Apple MDM Push certificate.
+* Add an Apple MDM push certificate.
-* Configure and sync an Apple MDM Server token.
+* Configure and sync an enrollment program token.
 * Configure an Apple VPP token.

 ## What happens after I set up device management?
-After you've set up iOS device management, you'll be able to use Intune for Education to manage apps and settings on your iOS devices.
+After you set up iOS device management, you can use Intune for Education to manage apps and settings on your iOS devices.
 You'll also have access to reports and actions so you can troubleshoot conflicts anywhere.

 Students and teachers in your school will be able to securely access school websites and email.